India: Patent litigation

 Q: Are validity and infringement dealt with together in proceedings?

-The party in person, its pleader or any recognised agent of such party (eg, an authorised signatory or constituted attorney) may appear, act or apply on behalf of the party.
+The party in person, its pleader or any recognised agent of the party (eg, an authorised signatory or constituted attorney) may appear, act or apply on behalf of the party.

 Q: To what extent is forum selection possible in your jurisdiction?